 Come for the plentiful u-pick orchards and view, stay for outstanding pizza and made-in-house drinks.
 The beautiful sunflower field is adjacent to the outdoor dining area, so you can snap photos while you wait for your food.
 Bring your pup, too, as these orchards are dog-friendly.

-Cost: No charge to visit the sunflowers.
-But you’ll definitely want to buy pizza and pick fruit while you’re there.
+Cost: No charge to visit the sunflowers, but you’ll definitely want to buy pizza and pick fruit while you’re there.

 Address: 6670 Trout Creek Ridge Rd., Mt.
 Hood